-3. Most valuable potential uses: Clear majorities thought it at least somewhat important that abuse point of contact information be made available in order to report malicious activity associated with a domain name (80.6%), report false or inaccurate WHOIS data (68.7%), report violations of legal rights associated with the domain name (65.7%), or to report technical problems associated with the domain name (61.2%), as well as a catch-all response of making “general use of an abuse point of contact” with such data (71.6%).
-The highest single figure for a use deemed “very important” was 62.3% for reporting suspected malicious activity; the lowest such figure (34.3%) was for reporting technical problems.
-(It may be difficult to make meaningful comparisons among the different choices, since the uses were not specifically defined in the survey and may well overlap in the minds of some respondents.)
+Most valuable potential uses: Clear majorities thought it at least somewhat important that abuse point of contact information be made available in order to report malicious activity associated with a domain name (80.6%), report false or inaccurate WHOIS data (68.7%), report violations of legal rights associated with the domain name (65.7%), or to report technical problems associated with the domain name (61.2%), as well as a catch-all response of making “general use of an abuse point of contact” with such data (71.6%).
+The highest single figure for a use deemed “very important” was (62.3%) for reporting suspected malicious activity; the lowest such figure (34.3%) was for reporting technical problems.
+It may be difficult to make meaningful comparisons among the different choices, since the uses were not specifically defined in the survey and may well overlap in the minds of some respondents.
 Only a handful of respondents (11.9%) answered that “other uses” not listed in the survey were very or somewhat important to them.